Regicide: Italy

 King Umberto I was assassinated by Italian-American anarchist Gaetano Bresci on the evening of 29 July 1900 in Monza.
 Bresci claimed he wanted to avenge the people killed in Milan in the course of the Bava Beccaris massacre.

 Yugoslavia

 King Alexander I of Yugoslavia was assassinated on 3 October 1934, alongside French Foreign Minister Louis Barthou in Marseille, France, by the Ustaše.

 Nepal

-The Nepalese royal massacre was carried out on 1 June 2001, by Crown Prince Dipendra, who killed 10 members of the Nepalese Royal Family, including King Birendra and Queen Aishwarya.
+The Nepalese royal massacre was carried out on 1 June 2001 by Crown Prince Dipendra, who killed 10 members of the Nepalese royal family, including King Birendra and Queen Aishwarya.
+Dipendra then attempted suicide, but instead went into a coma and was proclaimed king until his death on 4 June.

 Russia

-The Assassination of Alexander II occurred on 1 March 1881, when members of the Narodnaya Volya organization threw a bomb at his carriage, which exploded, killing him.
+The assassination of Alexander II occurred on 1 March 1881, when members of the Narodnaya Volya organization threw a bomb at his carriage, which exploded, killing him.

-The Murder of the Romanov family occurred on the night of 16-17 July 1918, which resulted in the deaths of Tsar Nicholas II, Tsarina Alexandra, and their five children.
+The murder of the Romanov family occurred on the night of 16–17 July 1918, which resulted in the deaths of Tsar Nicholas II, Tsarina Alexandra, and their five children.
 This ended the Russian monarchy.

 Austria

-On 10 September 1898, Empress Elisabeth of Austria was assassinated in Geneva, Switzerland by Italian anarchist Luigi Lucheni, who stabbed her before boarding a ferry.
+On 10 September 1898, Empress Elisabeth of Austria was assassinated in Geneva, Switzerland, by Italian anarchist Luigi Lucheni, who stabbed her before boarding a ferry.